Send the link below via email or IMCopy

 experiments, brain imaging--CAT, MRI, PET, fMRI scans, animals, twin studies

 reliance on technology

 efficacy of medical treatment

-social animals, environment and culture, social self,
+social animals who want to belong and connect, environment and culture, social self,

 Bandura, Sherif, Asch, Milgram